Tip #1: Garbage Cans

 The mess looks far worse.

 With trash in hand, a guest will look for a place to discard their disposable plate, beer, or plastic cup somewhere.
 Guests will look for about 5 seconds.
 If there's no obvious where to put trash, they will simply set it down on any flat surface.
 The result?
-Your venue or home ends up looking like last nights frat party.
+The venue or residence ends up looking like last nights frat party.
 You could hire someone to bus tables, but the task doesn't typically warrant enough work to hire a person for this job.

 Solution: Place a large garbage can in every area you expect the guests to congregate.
 Don't worry about what the guests are thinking.
-Guests will appreciate the obvious place to put their trash; instead of the embarrassmsent of leaving their dirty dishes on your piano.
+Guests will appreciate the obvious place to put their trash; instead of the embarrassment of leaving their dirty dishes on your piano.
 (Yes we have seen this).